Traditional Italian Easter Bread: A Delicious and Authentic Recipe for 2023

+Traditional Italian Easter Bread: A Delicious and Authentic Recipe for 2023**

     - Always give the dough a good rest.
 The rest allows the flour to absorb more of the water, resulting in softer bread;

     - Brush with Egg White: To give the bread a shiny surface, brush it with a beaten egg white before cooking it;

-- Hot Cross Buns: From UK and Ireland, get my recipe here.
+    - Hot Cross Buns: From UK and Ireland, get our recipe here.

     - Babka: A classic Easter bread from Ukraine and Poland.

     - Paasbrood: The Dutch version of a classical Easter bread

     - Tsoureki: From Greece, extremely similar to the Italian Easter Bread (eggs included)

     - Pao Doce: Typical of Portugal, with quite a lot of saffron.

     - Pinca Sirnica: Typical of Croatia, get the recipe here.

     - Easter Challah: A German twist on a classic bread.
 Get the recipe here.